pramnora/Powershell/README.md

 The ISE allows you to start typing a letter: 'a'...and, then, it uses intellisense to complete the cmdlet you might be searching for: add/active/-etc.

+## Powershell Version

+$PSVersionTable.PSVersion

+...will show you what is the current version of Powershell you are using.

 ## Powershell Help

 Get-Help